 April 6-9 - Forum Foundation Seattle WA talk (Dick Spady conference):

-March - move from Ithaca NY to San Luis Obispo CA
+March - move from Ithaca NY to San Luis Obispo

 Spring - Write more gravity and entropy papers - the relation between gravitation, causality, conservation, and history becomes a dominant theme.
 California papers include:

 Spring - Rewrite the first four chapters of the TOE book.
 The "Newton and Darwin" negentropic connection is made during visit and conversations with Gus.

 (revision of all papers, tables, and diagrams on

 website is a continuous process - often the entire website is

 revised every 6 months or even more frequently - especially

 since move to California)